 Elizabeth solidified this love of serving the underrepresented while working in the University of South Carolina School of Law’s Environmental Law Clinic.
 In this role, Elizabeth represented non-profit organizations and helped them solve environmental, contractual, and property issues so that they could fulfill their goal of making Columbia a healthier, more beautiful, and sustainable city.

 Since graduating law school and starting her practice, Elizabeth has joined the Junior League of Columbia, where she serves on the Done-In-A-Day Committee, and the Young Lawyer Division’s Backpack Drive Committee.

 When she is not in the office, Elizabeth likes to camp, hike, and visit state and national parks and forests.
-You can also find Elizabeth cheering on the Gamecocks at Williams-Brice Stadium and Founders Park or spending time with her husband, Keith (a youth pastor and Twitch streamer) and their dogs, Mia and Angus, exploring local restaurants and businesses around Columbia, especially their Earlewood neighborhood.
+You can also find Elizabeth cheering on the Gamecocks at Williams-Brice Stadium and Founders Park or spending time with her husband, Keith (a youth pastor and Twitch streamer) and their dogs, Mia and Angus, and exploring local restaurants and businesses around Columbia.